Examples and subversions: (All inversions/aversions go under Would Hurt a Child)

 - The Flash has the Rogues.
 One of their rules is that they won't kill women and children, with the exception of Mirror Master, who will try to refrain from killing women, but still definitely won't hurt a child.
 This is part of their Pragmatic Villainy.
 They know that doing certain things will just bring all sorts of trouble upon them.
 Their business model is based on there being Always a Bigger Fish for the heroes to concentrate on.

 - Young Loki found (for their great surprise) that they're this trope now.
 They had the perfect plan and would get away with it too but it involved driving Wiccan to suicide and they just didn't have the heart to go through with it.
 Later the Angelic army learnt this the hard way, when Loki promptly disposed of them after they refused to take the Last Chance to Quit offer at the end of a speech that pressed at almost tedious lengths that what they intended to do involved baby killing.

 - In the Calvin and Hobbes: The Series Made-for-TV Movie "Invasion", Calvin comes across two snipers - one of whom believes in this, and another who puts his orders first.
 This ties in to the mind game he plays with them.

-- Silver Spoon of Bad Future Crusaders, despite being a burgular and an assassin for hire who started out as a Boxed Crook for comitting some undisclosed crime, is show to have a serious soft spot for children.
+- Silver Spoon of Bad Future Crusaders, despite being a burglar and an assassin for hire who started out as a Boxed Crook for committing some undisclosed crime, is show to have a serious soft spot for children.
 Not only does she express disgust for a fellow Boxed Crook who was in prison for killing his child and point out that she planned to kill him afterward for it, she also seems to be genuinely fond of the young colt Clear Rivers.